- > Which iPhones can use Apple Pay?

 - > Using Apple Pay in the car

-- > How to use Apple Pay on your iPhone to make payments in apps
+- > How to use Apple Pay to make payments in apps

 In this article we explain how to set up Apple Pay so that you can use your iPhone to pay for things using your bank debit or credit card.